The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Background

-However, the underrepresentation of sexual violence victims from certain demographic groups does not necessarily translate into a lesser impact of the movement on those groups. \cite*{Palmeretal2021} assess survey data from a university in the Mid-Atlantic region finding that the number of black students who disclose unwanted sexual activity increased between 2017 and 2019, while white students' disclosure behavior did not change substantially. \cite{LevyMattsson2020} find that the effect of the movement on reporting sexual offenses to the police is similar across racial, income and educational groups in the U.S. Further, survey data from the Pew Research Center show that across all demographic groups, the majority of social media users encountered sexual violence content in the months following the \#MeToo movement (\cite{Pew2018}).

-To sum up, \#MeToo elicited both supportive and defensive reactions, and may have influenced some specific groups more than others.
-However, all these studies agree that the movement shaped the public debate across demographic groups.

 The societal, cultural and political impact of the \#MeToo movement has been analyzed extensively with mixed findings about the movement's influence.
-There are studies showing that the \#MeToo movement did not significantly increase self-reported interest in political participation (\cite{Castleetal2020}), that the portrayal of male entrepreneurs in Swedish media changed only marginally after the onset of the movement (\cite{Jernbergetal2020}), that the \#MeToo movement caused a significant increase in the propensity of female dating platform users in South Korea to decline dating requests (\cite{Yoonetal2020}) and that the \#MeToo movement induced a change in gender norms in Swedish-language tweets (\cite{Moricz2019}).
-A study by \cite*{KlarMcCoy2021} reveals that support for the \#MeToo movement is associated with a stronger belief in the sexual misconduct allegations against Donald Trump among Democrats but not among Republicans. \cite*{Aitetal2020} examined how the movement affected women’s perception of safety by comparing the development of men's and women's perceptions of safety in subway stations of 25 cities around the world with a DiD approach.
-They found a significant decline in women's perceptions of safety after \#MeToo, with the effect of the \#MeToo movement being greater the more the country's mass media covered the movement.
+There are studies showing that the \#MeToo movement did not significantly increase self-reported interest in political participation (\cite{Castleetal2020}), that the portrayal of male entrepreneurs in Swedish media changed only marginally after the onset of the movement (\cite{Jernbergetal2020}), that the \#MeToo movement caused a significant increase in the propensity of female dating platform users in South Korea to decline dating requests (\cite{Yoonetal2020}) and that it induced a change in gender norms in Swedish-language tweets (\cite{Moricz2019}).
+A study by \cite*{KlarMcCoy2021} reveals that support for the \#MeToo movement is associated with a stronger belief in the sexual misconduct allegations against Donald Trump among Democrats but not among Republicans. \cite*{Aitetal2020} examined how the movement affected women’s perception of safety by comparing the development of men's and women's perceptions of safety in subway stations with a DiD approach, finding a significant decline in women's perceptions of safety after \#MeToo.